enzo-project/enzo-dev/doc/manual/source/parameters/problemtypes.rst

 ``HydroShockTubesLeftCREnDensity``, ``HydroShockTubesRightCREnDensity`` (external)
     The initial CR energy density on the left and right sides.
     Default: 1.0 for each value.
+``HydroShockTubesCenterDensity``, ``HydroShockTubesCenterPressure``,
+``HydroShockTubesCenterVelocityX``,
+``HydroShockTubesCenterVelocityY``,
+``HydroShockTubesCenterVelocityZ``,
+``HydroShockTubesCenterCREnDensity`` (external)
+    In addition to setting a shock tube with two constant regions, this version also allows for three constant region, with a Center region in addition to the Left and Right regions.
+    Finally, there are two special cases -- if HydroShockTubesCenterCREnDensity is set to 123.4, then the central region will be set to a ramp between the left and right regions, and if HydroShockTubesCenterCREnDensity is set to 567.8, then a gaussian CR energy density is initialized (these problems were set up to test the CR diffusion).

 Poisson Solver Test (300)